kpratt97/post-install-config/README.md

 </p>
 <br />

 <p> Creating Agent Profile: Agents are given access to the helpdesk with the intent to respond and resolve the tickets.
 When agents are added to the helpdesk they are to be assigned to a primary department and given a primary role for the tickets.
+Admin Panel -> Agents -> Add New

 https://user-images.githubusercontent.com/119460677/209872895-2c71267c-823e-4631-8869-13829fff6d41.mp4